wyldclaw/betterworldmap-addons/addons/BetterWorldMap_Dragonflight/README.md

 ## Limitations

-Due to World of Warcraft API limitations this addon _cannot_ show exact Grand Hunt or Researchers Under Fire locations unless you are in the zone where they are currently active.
+Several locations have been removed due to World of Warcraft API limitations.
+Some locations _cannot_ be shown unless you are in the zone where they are currently active.

+* Grand Hunts
+* Researchers Under Fire
+* Storm's Fury
+* Froststone Vault Primal Storm

 ## Localization